 A monthly housing allowance is paid directly to the student at the beginning of each month for the previous month.
 The amount paid is based on the Basic Allowance for Housing for an E-5 with dependents at the location of the school (Active duty personnel and spouse of active duty personnel are not eligible for the housing allowance).

-NOTE: Individuals only enrolled in distance learning courses will be eligible for a monthly housing allowance equal to 50% of the national average of all Basic Allowances for Housing.
+NOTE: Individuals only enrolled in Full Online learning courses will be eligible for a monthly housing allowance equal to 50% of the national average of all Basic Allowances for Housing.

 Rate of Pursuit and the Housing Allowance